newrelic-experimental/newrelic-dotnet-grpc/README.md

 ***
 **Note: The XML file must be dropped into ProgramData's extension folder whereas DLL file must be dropped into Program Files's extension folder**
 ***

+## Usage

+This package automatically adds newrelic distributed tracing headers to the Grpc client calls and extracts them on the Grpc server side.

+However this instrumentation cannot create headers if they are not initializated (null).
+So make sure the headers object is not null.

+For example, this rpc call does not initialize headers and hence they are null.

+`var response = await client.SayHelloAsync(new HelloRequest { Name = "World" });`

+So developers must instead change their call usage to initialize an non-null headers object instead.

+`var response = await client.SayHelloAsync(new HelloRequest { Name = "World" }, new Metadata());`

 ## Support